kishorep26/sentinel-command-frontend/README.md

-# CORTEX.AI - Smart City Operating System
+# Sentinel Command - Emergency Response System

 ## 🏙️ Project Overview
-CORTEX.AI is an autonomous **Multi-Agent Reinforcement Learning (MARL)** system designed to manage emergency response fleets in a smart city environment.
+Sentinel Command is an autonomous **Multi-Agent Reinforcement Learning (MARL)** system designed to manage emergency response fleets in a smart city environment.
 It replaces traditional, manual dispatch systems with a neural network that makes real-time decisions based on agent stress, fuel levels, proximity, and incident severity.

 ## 🧠 Key Features